Deploy Kubernetes on Linode with the k8s-alpha CLI

 An asterisk will appear before the current context:

-CURRENT NAME CLUSTER AUTHINFO NAMESPACE * [email protected] example-cluster example-cluster-kat7BqBBgU8 [email protected] example-cluster-2 example-cluster-2-kacDTg9RmZK
+CURRENT NAME CLUSTER AUTHINFO NAMESPACE * example-cluster-kat7BqBBgU8@example-cluster example-cluster example-cluster-kat7BqBBgU8 example-cluster-2-kacDTg9RmZK@example-cluster-2 example-cluster-2 example-cluster-2-kacDTg9RmZK

 To switch to another context, use the